-Finding your way and getting around the park is easy, even in a big RV.
-There are no narrow roads, low bridges, or anything of the sort, so you shouldn’t run into any problems driving in your rig.
-Common sense and typical trip planning are all you need.
+Finding your way and getting around the park is easy, even in a big rig.
+There are no narrow roads, low bridges, or anything of the sort, so you shouldn’t run into any problems driving in your motorhome.
+Common sense and typical trip planning are the only things you'll need.

 While Spring Mill State Park doesn’t have overflow parking, they do have lots of general parking to keep you covered.
-This is a fairly popular park though, so if you come during a holiday or on a weekend, you might want to set up your RV at a campsite first, then head out in a smaller vehicle to avoid issues with limited parking.
+The park is popular, though, so if you come during a holiday or on the weekend, you might want to set up your RV at a campsite first, then head out in a smaller vehicle to avoid issues with limited parking.

 Campgrounds and parking in Spring Mill State Park

 Here at Spring Mill State Park, 175 total RV sites have electric, and water hookups, and nine more sites offer full hookups.
 You can choose between 20 and 30 amp, based on your preference.
 Each site is also equipped with a fire ring and a picnic table.
 Nearby, you’ll be able to find a dump station, along with restrooms, a playground, and additional parking.
 Some sites are pull-through, while others are back-in only.
 Either way, though, you should be able to find a spot to accommodate your RV, no matter how big it is.
 Not all sites can hold large RVs, but many can.
 Keep in mind that this park is popular for RV camping, so sites tend to fill up quickly.
 You should reserve a spot to ensure that it’ll be ready and waiting when you get there.
 RV camping at Spring Mill State Park is the perfect way to get out and enjoy the great outdoors.